Redislabs-Solution-Architects/workshop-banking-modernization/README.md

    docker compose up -d
    ```

-2. Open the UI http://localhost:3001 and click **RedisInsight** to verify everything is running
+2. Open the UI http://localhost:3001 and click **Redis Insight** to verify everything is running

 3. Head to [`processor/README.md`](processor/README.md) to start completing the modules